uark-photon-team-01/photon/README.md

 NOTE: Terminal A is your original terminal.

+(If you already have just done Section E just ignore this code below)

 In Terminal A type:
 - cd ~/photon
 - pkill -f "python3 main.py" 2>/dev/null || true